A Guide to Understanding the Procedure and Benefits

 Zygoma implants attach into the cheek bone (zygoma bone) rather than in the jawbone (alveolar bone).
-The implants are very stable, so they provide the perfect support for immediate replacement teeth and dental bridges.
+The implants are very stable, so they provide the perfect support for immediate replacement teeth and full arch dental bridges.

 What Type of Patients do Zygomatic Implants Suit?

 Often prolonged periods in a denture or tooth loss are linked to jawbone deterioration.
 Often with tooth loss, the bone reshapes and can lead to the loss of bone foundations that are necessary for conventional dental implanting.

 In most cases, the sinus spaces above the upper jaw also expand, thus weakening their underlying bones further.
 If the maxillary bone is inadequate to fit traditional dental implants, zygomatic implants can allow you to receive a full implant replacement without any bone grafting.

 No Need for Bone Grafting Procedures

 Zygomatic implants are designed to provide a viable solution for patients with missing teeth and severe bone loss in the upper jawbone, and as such, they do not require bone grafting.
 Traditional dental implants require a certain amount of healthy bone tissue in the jaw to support the implant, but in cases of severe bone loss, this may not be possible without bone grafting.